mrth1503/mrth1503/README.md

 - Used AutoCAD Electrical to design the electrical cabinet layout.

-- Programmed and controlled the system using Siemens S7-1200 PLC.
+- Programmed and controlled the system using PLC Siemens S7-1200.

 - Designed and developed the HMI interface for system monitoring and control.